mottaquikarim/PYTH622/in/intro/welcome.md

 ### Attendance

-*This is a General Assembly policy/requirement...*
+Although recordings of each class will be made available, you are required to attend each class in real time in order to get credit for attendance. *This is a General Assembly policy/requirement...* You must have 80% attendance at lectures to "pass" this course and receive a certificate.

-"Attending a lecture" is defined as joining the class via Zoom in real time (as opposed to watching the recording of the lecture later).
-You must have 80% attendance at lectures to "pass" this course and receive a certificate.
+At the start of every class, you will be asked to fill out a form to **check-in** to class.
+This form will require a **token** that will be communicated to you verbally via Zoom.
+This ensures that whoever checked in was at least present in the beginning of class.
+The link for attendance check-in will be posted to the *#general* channel in Slack at the beginning of every class.

 ### First Day Survey